Metro in Kyoto

 All stations are equipped with very clean toilets, which are always accessible free of charge.

-Most stations have vending machines in the ticket machine area and sometimes on the platform, where you can usually pay with cash only.
+Most stations have drinking machines in the ticket machine area and sometimes on the platform, which are usually cash only.

 In the vast majority of stations you will also find automatic luggage lockers with prices ranging from 400 jpy to 800 jpy for 24 hours depending on the size of the luggage.